gloony91/oliver/README.md

 [![Gem Version](https://badge.fury.io/rb/oliver.svg)](http://badge.fury.io/rb/oliver)

-oliver manages your local GitHub repositories for you with a simple `Olivefile`.
+oliver manages your local GitHub repositories for you with a simple `.Olivefile.yml`.

 > "like podfiles, but for git repositories"
 -- [@istx25](https://github.com/istx25)